Jamothey/Application-1/README.md

   Although I knew to take time stamps for the significant moments in time (initial_time, current_time), I used CHAT GPT in order to obtain the correct syntax (TickType_t, xTaskGetTickCount, xTaskGetTickCount).
 I then incorporated my own counters in order for the program to only print the determined period one time.

+- Extra Thought
+  This is the first application assignment and I did not want to go too off script but I believe that to make this real life applicable system you could have a different LED (blue LED) that is connected to another GPIO that would signal the second message that is sent to the console showing "message processed" or maybe for the period in betweem the NEW message and UPDATE message, the LED output would switch to the blue to show there is maybe decoding of the data in this time period.